 Which Is Better: NOC or SOC?

 When considering the operational needs of modern enterprises, the question of whether a Network Operations Center (NOC) or a Security Operations Center (SOC) is “better” often arises.
 However, framing the discussion in terms of superiority between the two can be misleading.
-Both an NOC and a SOC serve critical yet distinct roles that are essential for the seamless functioning and security of an organization’s IT infrastructure.
+Both an NOC and SOC serve critical yet distinct roles that are essential for the organization’s IT infrastructure to function smoothly and securely.

 Understanding Each Center’s Unique Value